featurist/hyperdom/readme.md

 }
 ```

-plastiq stores the temporary state in an object called `_plastiqMeta` on your model object, until the converter's `model(view)` function stops throwing errors.
+hyperdom stores the temporary state in an object called `_hyperdomMeta` on your model object, until the converter's `model(view)` function stops throwing errors.

 ## Components

 Components can be used to track the life-time of some HTML.
 This is usually helpful if you want to
 install jQuery plugins.

-The `plastiq.html.component()` allows you to respond to when the HTML is added, updated and removed.
+The `hyperdom.html.component()` allows you to respond to when the HTML is added, updated and removed.

 ```JavaScript
 function render(model) {